rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 ## 2.21.315 Statements of responsibility relating to title proper on other sources

-<a name="2.21.315.1">2.21.315.1</a> If a statement of responsibility relating to title proper appears elsewhere in the manifestation than on the preferred source of information, or is taken from outside the manifestation, always record the statement and its source in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) (see [2.29.31.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.31.1)).
+<a name="2.21.315.1">2.21.315.1</a> If a statement of responsibility relating to title proper appears elsewhere in the manifestation than on the title page or is taken from outside the manifestation, do not record it in this element.
+Instead, always record the statement and its source in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) (see [2.29.31.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.31.1)).

->Example:
-><CITE>Preface signed: Thomas Hopkins</CITE>

 ## 2.21.32 Transposition of statements of responsibility relating to title proper

 <a name="2.21.32.1">2.21.32.1</a> If a statement of responsibility relating to title proper precedes the [Title proper](/DCRMR/title/Title-proper/) in the source of information, transpose it to its required position unless it is a grammatically inseparable part of the [Title proper](/DCRMR/title/Title-proper/) according to one or more of the conditions enumerated in [Words considered part of the title proper](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) (see [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper)).
 When transposing the statement of responsibility relating to title proper, do not use the mark of omission.
-Make a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) indicating the transposition (see [2.01.3.2](/DCRMR/sor/#2.01.3.2) and [2.29.32.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.32.1)).
+Always make a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) indicating the transposition (see [2.01.3.2](/DCRMR/sor/#2.01.3.2) and [2.29.32.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.32.1)).

+>Example:
+><CITE>Prudence Palfrey / Thomas Bailey Aldrich</CITE>
+><CITE>Note on statement of responsibility</CITE>: Author’s name printed at head of title on title page
+>(Comment: Information is transcribed in two elements: [Title proper](/DCRMR/title/Title-proper/) and Statement of responsibility relating to title proper.
+The example is formatted according to ISBD for clarity)

 ## 2.21.33 Single statements of responsibility relating to title proper with two or more names

 <a name="2.21.33.1">2.21.33.1</a> Transcribe a single statement of responsibility relating to title proper as such whether the two or more persons or corporate bodies named in it perform the same function or different functions.

+>Example:
+><CITE>by William Whiston, M.A. sometime professor of the mathematicks in the University of Cambridg [sic] and Humphry Ditton, late master of the new mathematick school in Christ's Hospital, London</CITE>

 <a name="2.21.33.2">2.21.33.2</a> If a respondent and praeses are given for an academic disputation, treat both names and the words indicative of their function as part of a single statement of responsibility relating to title proper (unless grammatically inseparable from the [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) or [Other title information, 1.23.38.1](/DCRMR/title/Other-title-information/#1.23.38.1)).

 >Example:
 ><CITE>pro disputatione publica proponebatur praeside Jacobo Fabricio, respondente Johanne Rumbhelt</CITE>

-## 2.21.335 Omission of names in statements of responsibility relating to title proper

 <a name="2.21.335.1">2.21.335.1</a> When a single statement of responsibility relating to title proper names more than one person or corporate body performing the same function or with the same degree of responsibility, transcribe all the names mentioned.